Debraheem/Massive_star_binaries/index.md

 ### Pgstar Output

-A picture is worth a thousand words

-, so rather than reading the output from the terminal, at times, an intuitive understanding of stellar evolution can be grasped from a diagram.
+A picture is worth a thousand words, so rather than reading the output from the terminal, at times, an intuitive understanding of stellar evolution can be grasped from a diagram.
 The `Pgstar` module does exactly that.
 It plots the model output in real-time - depending on the chosen step size.

-We can turn on the `pgbinary` plots by uncommenting the following line in `&starjob`.
+The `pgbinary` plots are switched on via the following flag in `&starjob` in the file `inlist_project`.

 ```
-!   pgbinary_flag = .true.
+   pgbinary_flag = .true.
 ```
-we also want to try running this model in the single star mode, so let's ensure `evolve_both_stars = .false.` as well.
+We also want to try running this model in single star mode, so we have set `evolve_both_stars = .false.` as well.

 Now we can  `./mk` and `./rn` our binary directory to watch the evolution of a 15Msun star orbiting a point mass.

 This run should return a nice pgbinary plot showing the evolution of the primary with the secondary treated as a point mass.
 The main Panel on the left for the primary should display a variety of plots for that star, while the second panel for the secondary does not appear as it is not being modeled here.
-An orbital seperation diagram should appears in the top right corner followed by other plots of the orbital evolution of both stars.
+An orbital seperation diagram should appear in the top right corner followed by other plots of the orbital evolution of both stars.

 ![pgstar](Figures/grid1_000080.png)

-### Finding and fixing a bug in MESA (see [gh-issue-634](https://github.com/MESAHub/mesa/issues/634))
+## Finding and fixing a bug in MESA (see [gh-issue-634](https://github.com/MESAHub/mesa/issues/634))

 Now, run your model again and take note of what happens to you or the people around you.
 What computer are you using?

 If you're running on an apple arm cpu (e.g. M1), there should be no issue.
-However, if you're running using the intel fortran compilers, chances are pgbinary probably crashed your simulation with the following error:
+However, if you're running using the intel cpus, chances are that pgbinary probably crashed your simulation with the following error:

 ```
 Program received signal SIGSEGV: Segmentation fault - invalid memory reference.